Get Approved for up to $35,000 in 3 minutes

 HST

 When it comes to the land transfer tax itself, you don’t have to pay HST.
-HST is only paid on new construction homes in Ontario.
-It is not required to be paid on any homes that are up for resales.
+HST is only paid for new construction homes in Ontario.
+It is not required to be paid on any homes that are up for resale.
 That being said, if you are required to pay the HST on a new build, you may be able to get a rebate of up to $24,000 on the provincial portion of the HST.

 How to Pay Land Transfer Taxes in Ontario